A Robust Framework for Graph-based Two-Sample Tests Using Weights: Introduction

-In this paper, we explore the hubness phenomenon and its effect on a class of tests based on geometric graphs constructed by using interpoint distances.
-We refer to these as graph-based two-sample tests; the first test was proposed by \cite{ori1979} and later numerous extensions and theoretical developments have been made (a brief overview is provided in Section \ref{sec:overview}).
-Graph-based tests are applicable to any data type, provided a reasonable similarity measure can be defined, and therefore can be applied to wide range of modern applications.
-We study the hubness phenomenon in the setting of graph-based tests and show why hubs can be damaging to the existing tests.
-We propose a robust framework for graph-based tests that utilize weights from the graph and demonstrate through simulation studies and real data application the improved performance of this robust framework.
-Our approach can be implemented using the R package `rgTest'.
+In this paper, we explore the hubness phenomenon and its effect on a class of tests based on geometric graphs constructed using interpoint distances.
+We refer to these as graph-based two-sample tests; the first test was proposed by \cite{ori1979}, and since then, numerous extensions and theoretical developments have been made.
+For example, \cite{schilling1986multivariate} and \cite{henze1988multivariate}, \cite{rosenbaum2005exact}, and \cite{biswas2014distribution} proposed test statistics specifically for $k$-NN graphs, minimum distance pairing, and Hamiltonian graphs, respectively. \cite{gen2017}, \cite{wei2018}, and \cite{max2019} proposed new graph-based test statistics that target a wider range of alternatives. \cite{banerjee2020nearest} and \cite{banerjee2023bootstrapped} proposed modifications of graph-based tests targeting the setting when heterogeneity is present in the two samples due to latent subpopulations. \cite{zhou2023rank} proposed incorporating ranks in a similarity graph to boost the power of existing tests. \cite{zhu2023limiting} studied asymptotic results for dense graphs.
+Details on constructing graph-based tests are provided in Section \ref{sec:overview}.